aceinnolab/Inkycal/CONTRIBUTING.md

 A testing time for 1 week is set as the E-Paper software takes 1 days for a daily cycle, 7 days for a weekly cycle and 1 month for a montly cycle.
 Usually, if it works for the daily and weekly cycle, there shouldn't be any issues in the monthly cycle.

+# Code contributions

+Code contrubutions are most welcome.
+If you want to contrubite, please fork the main repo, apply changes to your own branch or a new one, test it for at least one week (see above) and then submit a Pull Request.
+Lastly, don't forget to add your name to the file `CONTRIBUTORS.md`.
+Thank You!

 # Submitting Issues

 Please only submit reproducible issues and write the instructions on how to reproduce them.